Holmes7/holmes7.github.io/src/pages/posts/why-I-write.md

 Not because they’re secret or too personal, but because I have realised that people really don't care.
 We are all selfish and that is just human nature, nothing wrong with it.

-Even when I have shared pieces of myself, I’ve often seen the blank look usually turning into a misunderstanding.
+Even when I have shared pieces of my thoughts, I’ve often seen the blank look usually turning into a misunderstanding.
 People in general just aren't interested in deep thoughts.
 And so I stopped forcing it.
 Why shout into deaf ears?

 That night though, I realized something.
 If I don’t speak, if I don’t write, my truest self might die unheard.